If only you could film your lessons, add a bunch of rapid-fire editing (and a few random cats), and show the results in four minute bursts!

 Why not give a combination lock a go?

 Keep reading to find out how locking things up could set you (and your students) free!

-It?s time to add escape games to your curriculum and make your students embark into a thrilling adventure.
+It?s time to add escape games to your curriculum and make your students embark on a thrilling adventure.

 You?ve heard of escape rooms.
 Maybe even played a few.
 (Whaaat?
 You haven't?
 Here's what it's all about)

 And you probably thought, ?This would be such a great teaching tool!
 My students would love this!?